sparkfunX/Qwiic_Power_Switch/README.md

 current draw and extend your battery life when you need to.

 When the Qwiic Power Switch is turned off, the I2C wires are isolated too which prevents the pull-up resistors from feeding parasitic power to your Qwiic boards.
-This means that the power switch can also be used to isolate a 400kHz bus from a 100kHz bus; the slower bus can be disconnected during fast-mode communication.
+The power switch can also be used to isolate a 400kHz bus from a 100kHz bus; the slower bus can be disconnected during fast-mode communication without disabling the power.

 The heart of the Qwiic Power Switch is the TI PCA9536 4-Bit I2C I/O Expander.
 We have broken out GPIO pins 1 and 2 so you can use them as general purpose inputs or outputs.